Push Navigation

 Pushing

 States become active by navigating to them.
 You navigate to a State by passing the State key to the navigate function of the StateNavigator.
-You can access the StateNavigator inside any component using the React Context API.
+You can access the StateNavigator inside any component from the NavigationEvent.
 In our email example, we can add a button to the 'inbox' scene that navigates to the 'compose' State.
 Pressing the button pushes the 'compose' scene onto the stack.
 The user can return to their inbox using the Android back button or by pressing/swiping back on iOS.

 const Inbox = () => {